shafe03/boilerplate-scss/README.md

-# boilerplate-scss
+# Boilerplate-scss
-This repository is for scss boilerplate.
+* This repository is for scss boilerplate.